Blackskyliner/studium-pp-nodejs-tsm/README.md

 The network will be generated out of the given tsm-problem and therefore should be equal on every worker

-The bestCost value is shared among all worker through
+The bestCost value is shared among all worker: If one worker finds a better value than the global, it will announce this to the server.
+The server will then send the new value to all other workers.

 Installation